djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 These common hard assemblies appear to be barriers to change.
 Can far-reaching changes in pedagogical practice occur without changing these hard assemblies?
 Will mandating that all academic staff must have formal pedagogical credentials change these hard assemblies?

+### Universities are trying to use the same assemblies

+All those existing hard assemblies surrounding learning and teaching were orchestrated into being to support face-to-face learning and teaching.
+Part of the challenge now is that those assemblies arguably don't work as effectively for significant uses of digital technology.
+Digital technology is a new phenomena (technology) that the University technology is trying to use.
+It works differently to face-to-face technology.
+Different technologies as different phenomena create and foreclose different different opportunities (Zuboff, 1985).
+Different technologies have different affordances.
+Different technologies enable and perhaps enable different types of orchestration and produce different types of assembly.

+Evidence for this difference is visible in the history for Australian higher education where there have been universities that were on-campus only, primarily print-based distance education, dual mode, and primarily online.
 ### The LMS is both too soft (difficult) and too hard

 The LMS is not a single technology.
 It contains multiple tools - discussion board, gradebook, content authoring etc - that can be assembled in many different ways.
 In most institutions that I'm aware of a course site within the Learning Management Systems is a mixture technologies that are both too hard and too soft.
 Some of this distinction is baked into the LMS, some of it is enshrined by institutional practice and policy.